hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-search-object example.com json

-The function that allows to find system objects.
+This function that allows to find system objects.

 *******************************************************************